21397 customer reviews

 Most of the grape varieties grown for the production of Vinho Verde wines are indigenous: Alvarinho, Arinto, Avesso, Azal, Loureiro, and Trajadura for whites; Espadeiro, Padeiro, and Vinhao for reds.

-The Vinho Verde Designation of Origin (Denominação de Origem), established in 1959, covers white, red, rosé, and sparkling wines, as well as brandy, Bagaceira marc, and red and rosé vinegar.
+The Vinho Verde Designation of Origin (Denominação de Origem), officially established in 1959, covers white, red, and rosé wines; sparkling wines; brandy; Bagaceira marc; as well as red and rosé vinegars.

 For more information, visit the website at Vinho Verde